 Projects will partner together the following:

 Photographers, filmmakers, visual artists, singer/songwriters, instrumentalists, producers, graphic designers, web developers, authors, radio documentary producers, and fashion designers.

 Once a project is completed each participant will share their creations with one another.
 If the project is focused on making a tangible product (i.e.: photography book, art prints, film, album, novel, poetry book, clothing, etc.) then the U.S. collaborators will sell it in the U.S. Like the seeds album 100% of the profit made will go toward micro grants focused on funding local music and art based projects.

-Ensigo was conceived by Aaron Appleton in 2006 after a powerful experience through staying with a Ugandan family in their village during a study abroad program.
-Immediately after graduating from Greenville College with a degree in Music Arts and International development, Appleton began pursuing his dream of starting Ensigo through various music and art focused collaboration projects around the world.
+Ensigo was conceived by Aaron Appleton after a powerful experience through staying with a Ugandan family in their village during a study abroad program.
+After working as an ethnomusicologist, Appleton began pursuing his dream of starting Ensigo through various music and art focused collaboration projects around the world.

-In the 3 & 1/2 years since its inception, ensigo’s activities now encompass 4 countries and have expanded from recording benefit/collaboration albums to include musical training workshops (ethnomusicology/songwriting, studio recording, music business), and designing and building recording studios.
+Since its inception, ensigo’s activities now encompass 5 countries and have expanded from recording benefit/collaboration albums to include musical training workshops (ethnomusicology/songwriting, studio recording, music business), and designing and building recording studios.